Dimss/workshops/hw-operator/README.md

     ```go
     routev1 "github.com/openshift/api/route/v1"
     ```
-2. To the main function, add the following, **note**, your 3rd party resource needs to be added above the `// Setup all Controllers` comment, also, don’t forget to run the `go mod vendor` to update vendor directory.
+2. To the main function, add the following code. **Note**, your 3rd party resource needs to be added above the `// Setup all Controllers` comment, also, don’t forget to run the `go mod vendor` to update vendor directory.

     ```go
     // Adding the routev1